isaacnmm/pestpolicy-hugo2XX/content/posts/can-bed-bugs-make-you-sick/index.md

 layout: post
 ---

 Worried if bedbugs will make you sick?
-Well, bed [bug](https://pestpolicy.com/bed-bug-bites-vs-other-bites/) bites are very painful.
+Well, bed [bug](https://pestpolicy.com/bed-bug-bites-vs-other-bites/)bites are very painful.

 You will have to wait a couple of minutes or even hours for it to subside.